The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 Getting the Angle Right

 Your gutter system needs a proper slope to function – about ¼ inch of decline for every 10 feet of gutter, sloping toward the downspout.
-Without this slope, water pools rather than flows, leading to overflowing gutters.
+Without this slope, water pools rather than flows, leading to overflow.

-- Re-secure with new screws and hangers to maintain the position
+• Re-secure with screws and hangers to maintain the position

 Think of downspouts as the final stretch of a water slide – if they’re not positioned right, you’ll end up with a splash zone where you least want it.